Discussion 8: Linked Lists

 Run in 61A Code

-Add s.first to the sum of the elements in s.rest.
-Your base case condition should be s is Link.empty so that you're checking whether s is empty before ever evaluating s.first or s.rest.
+Add s.first to the sum of the first k-1 elements in s.rest.
+Your base case condition should include s is Link.empty so that you're checking whether s is empty before ever evaluating s.first or s.rest.

-Introduce a new name, such as total, then repeatedly (in a while loop) add s.first to total and set s = s.rest to advance through the linked list, as long as s is not Link.empty.
+Introduce a new name, such as total, then repeatedly (in a while loop) add s.first to total, set s = s.rest to advance through the linked list, and reduce k by one.

 Q3: Overlap